 Step 1: Identify the market for X, e.g. people willing to pay for X or use or allow others monies (in the case of public institutions) ) to pay for X. (Call them the funders.)

 Do traditional demographic or political categories encompass these markets?
-You may have to break lose of easily articulable group labels.
+You may have to break loose of easily articulable group labels.
 You will likely find consensus groups cross over traditional boundaries.
 Note: do not assume that the market for X is the target of X.

 Does low willingness among potential funders necessarily translate into resistance or counter-attack?
 At shallow depths of consensus, no agreement or disagreement should be taken too seriously.
 Disregard the pundits.

 Step 2: Specify how the funders can influence change or stasis within the relevant organizational environments.